salesforce/lwsec-docs-mirror/packages/@locker/distortion/docs/distortions.md

 The [`HTMLObjectElement.prototype.data`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLObjectElement/data) property of the `HTMLObjectElement` interface returns a string that reflects the `data` HTML attribute, specifying the address of a resource's data.

-Lightning Web Security restricts the `data` attribute to values that use the `http://` and `https://` schemes.
+Lightning Web Security restricts the `data` attribute to values that use the `http://`, `https://`, and `about:blank` schemes, or relative urls.
 URL schemes like `javascript://` aren't allowed.
 LWS also prevents access to URL endpoints containing `"/aura"` and `"/webruntime"` because they are part of the Lightning Component framework.

 ### Distorted Behavior

-This distortion throws an exception for values that use schemes other than `http://` or `https://`, or contain the `"/aura"` and `"/webruntime"` endpoints.
+This distortion throws an exception for values that don't sanitize to `http://`, `https://`, and `about:blank` schemes, or relative urls.
+It will also throw an exception for values that  contain the `"/aura"` and `"/webruntime"` endpoints.
 <hr>
 <a name="htmlscriptelementdocsblocked-properties-noncemd"></a>